Climate-based tomato planting guide for Lloydminster, Alberta

 Typical days to maturity 75–85

-Gardeners usually start indoors around April 6 and plant outdoors from about May 27.
+Tomatoes are usually started indoors around April 6 and planted outdoors during the normal local window of May 27 to June 6.
 Most varieties need about 75–85 days to reach maturity once they are in the garden.

 Tomatoes can still succeed in Lloydminster, but the crop usually needs better-than-average planning around timing, variety speed, and site warmth.